mtlynch/mtlynch.io/content/posts/tinypilot-redesign/index.md

 I signed the retainer.
 My good, protected hours were scheduled to resume in March.

-## Life as a retainer client
+## Implementation work begins with... minor bugfixes?

 We were off to a good start.
 Within the first week of my retainer month, they wrapped up almost all of the outstanding design work.
 There were still some small kinks to work out, but two of the there pages were finalized and ready for the developers to begin coding up the designs so I could publish them.

 WebAgency suggested that I overbook the schedule so that the devs never have to sit idle waiting for the next task.
-If I didn't give WebAgency enough to do, the hours wouldn't roll over or get credited back to me, so it was my responsibility to .
+If I didn't give WebAgency enough to do, the hours wouldn't roll over or get credited back to me, so it was my responsibility to keep dev work available.

 I put all the design tasks into a Github project in priority order.
-At the end, I put in some minor bugfix tasks just so they'd have useful things to do if they finished publishing all the design work.
+At the end, I put in some minor bugfix tasks just so the agency's devs would still have useful things to do after they finished the new designs.

 And then nothing happened.
 For two weeks, there was no activity from the devs.
 I asked the CEO what was going on, and he explained that they only target hours on a monthly basis.
 He said they'd work the remaining 48 hours, but he didn't have an exact time.